molero3111/rag-assistant-api/README.md

 ## Notes
 - All tokens are JWT (access/refresh).
 Store them securely in your client.
-- The RAG assistant uses FAISS and LangChain for context retrieval from your ingested PDFs.
+- The RAG assistant uses FAISS or pgvector (configurable) and LangChain for context retrieval from your ingested PDFs.
 - The project is ready for extension (e.g., Celery, more LLMs, etc.).
 - Unit tests are yet to be added.
 - The project will be possibly deployed and available at emmanuelcodinghub.com, the hardware requirements are being evaluated.